History Files Nav bar

 Eric Bloodaxe

-Former King of Norway (930-934).
+Former king of Norway (930-934).

 948

 Eadred's burning of Ripon sees Eric Bloodaxe being rejected by the Northumbrian witan, despite him winning a battle against part of Eadred's army.
-Eric sails away to adventures overseas and Eadred is acknowledged king of the Northumbrians.
-The subsequent reign of Anlaf Sihtricson, invited back by the Northumbrians in 949, can only be explained in terms of Eadred preferring him over Eric, as long as he (probably) submitted to Eadred.
+Eric sails away to adventures overseas and Eadred of Wessex is acknowledged king of the Northumbrians.
+The subsequent reign of Anlaf Sihtricson, invited back by the Northumbrians in 949, can only be explained in terms of Eadred preferring him over Eric, as long as he (probably) submits to Eadred.

 949 - 952